obertscheiderfhwn/RTMsim/paper.md

 # Validation and verification

-Four different test cases are available, successfully validating the Julia implementation of the RTM filling model.
-Test cases 1, 2 and 4 are so-called numerical permeameter experiments, see e.g. [@Fauster.2019].
+Different test cases are available, successfully validating the Julia implementation of the RTM filling model.
+Test cases 1 and 2 are so-called numerical permeameter experiments, see e.g. [@Fauster.2019].
 The third test case is a filling study of a typical composite part which is manufactured using RTM, see [@barandun].
-The four testcases are:
+The testcases are:

 1. Validation of the software for radial flow with isotropic in-plane permeablity: The simulated flow front position after 200 s is compared with the calculated flow front position from literature.
 The preform size is $0.6 \times 0.6 \times 0.003$ m$^3$ with a central injection gate with 0.02 m diameter.
 The preform has porosity $0.70$ and isotropic permeability $3.0 \cdot 10^{−10}$ m$^2$.
 Resin with dynamic viscosity 0.06 Pas is injected with 35000 Pa pressure.